-The following Management's Discussion and Analysis ("MD&A") of the consolidated financial results of True North Commercial Real Estate Investment Trust (the "REIT") dated March 5, 2013, for the period from July 13, 2012 to December 31, 2012 should be read in conjunction with the REIT's audited consolidated financial statements and accompanying notes for the same period.
-These documents are available on SEDAR at WWW.SEDAR.COM.
+The following Management's Discussion and Analysis ("MD&A") of the consolidated financial results of True North Commercial Real Estate Investment Trust (the "REIT") dated May 8, 2013, for the three months ended March 31, 2013 should be read in conjunction with the REIT's unaudited condensed consolidated interim financial statements and accompanying notes for the same period.
+These documents are available on SEDAR at www.sedaR.com.